 But there are signs that senior leaders in the party disagree with Mashaba’s statements and believe he should be investigated internally.
-M&G on condition of anonymity.
+“It merits some kind of investigation; it can’t just be brushed off,” said one senior member of the party, who spoke to the M&G on condition of anonymity.

 The DA’s former deputy federal chairperson and current member of the Gauteng legislature, Makashule Gana, has previously criticised Mashaba’s comments, warning that they would create tension.
 This week, he again warned that “it’s easy to label people as criminals but once you get into that terrain, you are inviting mob justice”.

 “It’s dangerous, in fact, when people make such statements.
 You must not play with matches when the grass is dry.
 When you have ordinary South Africans putting themselves as judges and juries about who can and can’t be in the country, you are treading on dangerous ground,” he added.

 On whether Mashaba should be disciplined, he said: “I’m not in the leadership, so I can’t decide.
 Those that are elected to deal with such matters, they will deal with it.”

 The commission’s Brooks says whether Mashaba can be linked to the Tshwane violence “will depend on whether there is any evidence that residents engaged in xenophobic violence mentioned his comments as the reason for their actions”.

 Residents of Lotus Gardens, Tshwane – where foreign-owned shops were looted over the weekend – made no mention of Mashaba.